 "Call nothing thy own except thy soul.
 Love not what thou art but what thou may become." ~Dale Wasserman, Man of La Mancha

 The purpose of life is to bring into physical reality the potentials that we have, which were created in the astral body before incarnating.
 These potentials begin with the experiences and knowledge gained in previous lifetimes.
 We grow as we work on bringing these potentials to fruition.

 In a podcast called Is Free Will an Illusion?, Ken Wilber says that the work of each lifetime begins at the level to which you rose in your previous lifetime.
 This is your set point.
 This starts happening sometime after childhood.
 Childhood is the time for forming the ego and maturing the physical body in preparation for your life's work.

 When you mature enough to reach the level of development that you achieved in your previous lifetime, your life may suddenly become very challenging because you have hit a temporary ceiling.

 Many clients have told me that life was relatively easy until they suddenly hit the ceiling.
 Ever since then, it's been one challenge after another.
 They are upset by this phenomenon because they think it means they did something wrong.
 But it simply means you are being stretched to go beyond your comfort zone.

-Which talents or character traits came naturally to you, and which ones did you struggle to develop?
+Which character traits came naturally to you, and which ones did you struggle to develop?
 This can be a clue to understanding your past lives and what your soul is trying to accomplish now.

 The Soul's Journey